adarshraj00/recommender_systems/README.md

 It is based on Content and filtering as per user need.

 # Car Recommendation
-it also based on Content ,filtering and also add extra feature of Recommendation on the basis of the slient features of car and Reviews made by other customer
+it also based on Content ,filtering and also add extra feature of Recommendation on the basis of the features of car and Reviews made by other customer